davidhowell-tx/PS-IPUtils/README.md

 I also took this as an opportunity to play with PowerShell classes, therefore the majority of the code for this module is within the classes themselves.

+# Install / Uninstall
+I've provided a simple script that copies to your PSModulePath, as well as an uninstall script to remove it.

 # Create an IP Address object
 ```
 PS > Get-IPAddress "192.168.1.50"